The Rigveda’s 26th Sukta

 Notes:

 To find the truth, we have to question everything we’ve learned in the world.
 And that includes the religious teachings the Ego Mind would have us accept blindly or “on faith” (to insure its survival).
 Distorted religious beliefs are, in fact, Satan’s greatest triumph in the world.
 He wants us to believe in sin and guilt, to judge others, and to fear God’s wrath.
 Why?
-Because believing these lies keeps us under his thumb.
+Because believing these fallacies keeps us under his thumb.

 The Supreme Yah is the Red Ray, whose partner is Vah.
 Together they form YHVH, the name of God in Israel.
 So Yah, we learn herein, is the vessel speaking for God’s Love.
 He’s also the vessel producing the Trinity powers of AUM.
 Vah is the hook and/or the Bridge between Heaven and Earth.
 So Vah is the Christ Ray producing the four Attribute Rays or Cherubim, the four “living beings” or “angels” supporting the Yah Ray on the Throne of God.